MuhammadHelmyOmar/Authorship-Identification/ideas.md

 - Adding a layer of emotional/sentiment analysis (if by using a different classifying method)
 - Exploring POS
 - Exploring the existence/frequency of NE
+- Stylometric features include lexical, syntactic, structural, and content-specific features.
+  - Transformers capture all those features.
+Should we contribute to adding concentration on a certain feature?